PRISHIta123/RAELN/README.md

 # Combined_Model_with_Reduced_Label_Dependency_for_Classification_of_Network_Intrusion_Malwares

-This repository contains the source code for the paper: A New Combined Model with Reduced Label Dependency for Malware Classification (Prishita Ray, Tanmayi Nandan, Lahari Anne, Kakelli Anil Kumar).
+This repository contains the source code for the paper: A New Combined Model with Reduced Label Dependency for Malware Classification

 All code files are available under the ./src
 Associated plots are present under ./Plots